Amar (British singer): Biography

 Amar grew up in Walsall, West Midlands, United Kingdom.
 She is the daughter of singer Mangal Singh who is famous for the song "Jaandi".
-Amar herself catapulted to fame as a young girl with her hit single "Tu Hai Mera Sanam", a Hindi cover of Dolly Parton's "I Will Always Love You", which has also been covered by Whitney Houston.
+Amar herself catapulted to fame as a young girl with her hit single "Tu Hai Mera Sanam", a Hindi cover of Dolly Parton's "I Will Always Love You", which was also covered by Whitney Houston.
 In her teens, she moved to London and discovered the Asian underground scene.
-She collaborated with Talvin Singh and features on the song "Jaan" from his 1997 album Anokha - Soundz of the Asian Underground.
+She collaborated with Talvin Singh and featured on the song "Jaan" from his 1997 album Anokha - Soundz of the Asian Underground.
 She appeared on the album I'm Too Sexy (1997), a compilation album of electronic music mixed with Hindi-Pakistani sounds.
 Later, she featured on the song "I'm So Sexy" by Talvin Singh.
 Amar also recorded a solo song called "Why Am I So Sexy".
 In 1999, she was featured in a duet with Cheb Khaled on the song "El Harba Wine" from Khaled's album Kenza; Amar also appeared in the music video as herself.
 In 2000, she scored a UK chart hit with her cover of the Prince song "Sometimes It Snows in April", which was popular in a garage remix by Dreem House.
 Mixmag included the remix in their list of "40 of the best UK garage tracks released from 1995 to 2005".
+The 1994 song "Sitam - Mohabbat Ka Rang", a Hindi cover of Jennifer Rush's "The Power of Love", was featured in the 2002 film Bend It Like Beckham.